Why this city is sending grocery workers $1,000 checks

 City officials and labor leaders said the program in the city was the first of its kind in the country.
-The measure would use $2.5 million stimulus money allocated to the city by the American Rescue Plan, which Democrats in Congress and President Biden passed in March.
+The measure would use $2.5 million in stimulus money allocated to the city by the American Rescue Plan, which Democrats in Congress passed, and President Biden signed, in March.

 “We worked through the whole pandemic.
 We got up every day and came into work.
 A lot of us never called out sick — we put ourselves on the line,” said Lucy Gilbertson, a clerk at a Von’s grocery store in Oxnard.
 “This is showing the gratitude for what we did through the pandemic.”